UK factory PMI at 3-year low in May as global downturn hits

 But an escalation of the euro zone debt crisis in recent weeks, with instability in Spain's banking system and a Greek election on June 17 raising the risk of a euro zone break-up, may have caused some policymakers to rethink that stance.

-BoE deputy governor Charles Bean said in an interview on Thursday that the Bank had scope to restart its asset purchase programme if things took a turn for the worse in Europe.
+BoE deputy governor Charles Bean said in an interview on Thursday that the Bank had scope to restart its asset purchase program if things took a turn for the worse in Europe.

 (Editing by Toby Chopra)